 Rejuvenation of Top Leadership Posts

 It was not a surprise that Kim Jong Un was again elected as the chairman of the State Affairs Commission, which according to the current DPRK Constitution, makes him the supreme leader of the country.
 But there were some major personnel shifts during the 2019 SPA session, such as the replacement of the prime minister and of the president of the Presidium of the SPA.
 The latter is often called the titular head of state.
 The position had been held for over 20 years by Kim Yong Nam, who as of 2019, is 91 years old and thus most likely retired because of age.
-His function has been taken over by Choe Ryong Hae, who holds a number of other powerful positions in the Party and the military.
+His function has been taken over by Choe Ryong Hae, who holds a number of other powerful positions in the Party.

 The replacement of Prime Minister Pak Pong Ju by Kim Jae Ryong, a high-ranking Party member, is also unlikely to be a purge, since the 80-year-old Pak at the same session was appointed as vice chairman of the State Affairs Commission and also holds the position of vice chairman of the Central Committee of the Party.